Illustration of Kes Otter Lieffe, author of utopian trans speculative fiction novels and Queer Ecology writer.

 I’ve been teaching for over twenty years and I regularly offer workshops and presentations on subjects such as mutual aid, consensus and writing.

-pink and green with excerpts (and audio) from an upcoming book on queer ecology, class, mutual aid and nature connection.
+I have a radical queer ecology substack with articles from an upcoming book on queer ecology, class, mutual aid and nature connection.

 Creating becomes ever harder to live from and as a result there are fewer working-class authors each year.
 I love my work although it doesn’t come close to paying the bills.
 I fundraise all the time for other projects but I find it hard to focus on earning enough from my work.
 And without the safety net of middle-class privilege, I really don’t have an option.